thomas-melville/myNotes/General/Career_Development/kubernetes/operators.md

 2. Reconcile it.
   * Each controller has a reconcile loop
   * The loop is passed the reconcile argument, which is used to look up the primary object.
+  * and ensure the actual state matches the desired state

+A watch consists of 3 parts:

+1. The resource type to watch
+2. A handler
+    * map the events on the watched type to one or more instances to call the reconcile loop on
+3. A predicate
+    * further filter the events to a specific level.

+Reconciliation cycle

+1. retrieve the interested CR instance
+2. manage instance validity
+    * syntactic and semantic
+    * syntactic validation can be done using OpenAPI validation rules
+    * semantic validation can be done using a webhook and ValidationAdmissionConfiguration
+      * Which I think is called by an AdmissionController
+      * this was talked about in the workshop.
+3. manage instance initialization
+4. manage instance deletion
+5. manage controller business logic.
+    * It is still recommended to do semantic validation in the controller in case the admission controller is not running

 ## Lifecycle Manager